 However, in the late eighties, a project by the RSPB Scotland and the Scottish Natural Heritage project reintroduced the bird to Scotland.
 The project has been a success and by 2012 there were 214 nesting pairs throughout the country.

 Argaty Red Kites is a red kite feeding station located close to many of our parks in Argyll.
 The facility is purpose-built to allow visitors to enjoy the birds without disturbing the red kite population.

-Another bird of prey which hunts for fish is the Osprey.
-It has vision that is specifically adapted for locating underwater prey from the air.
+Another bird of prey that hunts for fish is the Osprey.
+Its vision is specifically adapted for locating underwater prey from the air.